caspiankeyes/emergent-logs/gemini-logs/00 gemini.md

-#  Daily Chat Logs - Emergent Interpretability Testing in Gemini 2.5 Pro
+#  Case Study Logs - Emergent Interpretability Testing in Gemini 2.5 Pro

 # The below chat logs were initiated in a sandboxed instance in a new account with no prior interaction or user preferences.